mmomtchev/magickwand.js/README.md

 At the moment this cross-compilation is possible only on Linux.

-## Using this project as a tutorial for creating C++ bindings for Node.js with SWIG
+## Using this project as a tutorial for creating C++ bindings for Node.js and emscripten/WASM with SWIG Node-API

 ImageMagick is the perfect candidate for an automatically generated with SWIG Node.js addon: